-Are you considering getting a home equity line of credit, aka HELOC in 2020?
+Are you considering getting a home equity line of credit, HELOC?
 If so, keep reading because we’re sharing some tips on how you can unlock the equity in your home at a low rate.

 Whether you’re making home improvements, financing a life event, or consolidating debt, you want to secure the lowest interest rate possible to help you save on the amount you borrow.
-Here’s how to get the best HELOC rate in 2020.
+Here’s how to get the best HELOC rate.

 Keep Up Your Credit Score

-Check out the lender you’re considering in advance to see if there are any minimum credit score requirements.
+Check out your potential lenders in advance to see if there are any minimum credit score requirements.
 Some lenders require that you have a minimum credit score before getting approved, while others are more flexible.

 Also, you might be able to find a rate chart outlining starting interest rates based on your credit score.
 This resource is beneficial in helping you to understand how your credit score impacts your HELOC rate overall.

-Along with reviewing your credit score, lenders will consider your debt to income ratio when making an approval decision and determining your interest rate.
-So, if you want the best HELOC rate in 2020, you should decrease your debt to income ratio.
+The more you can learn about HELOCs, the better chance you’ll have of securing a great rate.
+Along with reviewing your credit score, HELOC lenders will consider your debt to income ratio when making an approval decision and determining your interest rate.
+So, if you want the best rate, you should decrease your debt to income ratio.

 Your debt to income ratio evaluates your outgoing expenses versus your income to determine how much of your income is paid out to finance your expenses.

-If you have a high debt to income ratio, it will signal to lenders that you’re a high-risk borrower, which might lead to an application denial or higher interest rates.
-However, if you have a lower debt to income ratio, lenders will see that you have the financial flexibility to afford to take on new debt and will likely offer you a lower interest rate in return.
+A high debt to income ratio will signal to lenders that you’re a high-risk borrower, which might lead to an application denial or higher interest rates.
+However, suppose you have a lower debt to income ratio.
+In that case, lenders will see that you have the financial flexibility to afford to take on new debt and will likely offer you a lower interest rate in return.

-You should submit an application with multiple lenders during this research phase.
+You should submit an application with multiple lenders during this research phase so you can compare their terms and select the best offer available to you.
 As long as you do so within a short period, often less than 45 days, all of your applications will count as one hard hit on your credit.
 This reduces the negative impact applying for credit has on your credit score.
-By applying to multiple lenders, you can compare their terms and select the best offer available to you.

 When applying, be sure to check with your local credit union.
 As a nonprofit organization, credit unions often offer their members the lowest interest rates and fees on their loans.
 The reduction in interest rates and associated costs can save you a significant amount during the period in which your credit line is open.